jeremygoldman/DownCloud/README.md

 Uses [this IFTTT recipe](https://goo.gl/556rKd) to monitor SoundCloud likes.
 If a new track is liked, the track's title and URL will be appended to the end of the file.

-MAKE SURE TO MODIFY YOUR FILE LOCATION AND DOWNLOAD DIRECTORY IN THE FILE!!

-THE SCRIPT WILL NOT WORK CORRECTLY IF IT IS NOT POINTED TO THE CORRECT .txt FILE AND A VALID DOWNLOAD LOCATION!!

-To install Selenium, run: `pip install selenium`

-or follow the instructions [here](http://goo.gl/JmxrPT)
+To install Selenium, run: `pip install selenium` or follow the instructions [here](http://goo.gl/JmxrPT)

+##Make sure to modify your .txt file locationa nd download directory in the file

+##The script will not work correctly if it is not pointed to the correct .txt file and a valid download location